 - Operation provided by a battery under cold conditions is always less than operation under normal temperatures.
 This is due to the characteristics of the battery, not the camera. - Charge the battery in an area where the temperature is within the range of 10°C to 35°C (50°F to 95°F).
-Outside this temperature range charging can take longer than normal or even fail. - Do not tear or remove the battery outer label. - If a battery provides only very limited operation following a full charge, it probably means the battery has reached the end of its service life.
-Replace the battery with a new one.
+Outside this temperature range charging can take longer than normal or even fail. - · Do not tear or remove the battery outer label. - If a battery provides only very limited operation following a full charge, it probably means it has reached the end of its service life.
+Do not use such a battery.
+Replace it with a new one as soon as possible.